 If Converse, Jack Purcell and other streetwear finery are your thing, then visit Nick and Ben from The Apartment.
 The Apartment stock a great range of brands like Neighbourhood and BWGH which include sweatshirts, baseball caps and more.
 Visit them online or in Brisbane city.

 When it coms to dressing down in your favourite kicks and sweats, Universal Store is a must visit.
-With 15 stores in Queensland and online, Universal Store is your go-to place for Adidas, Autonomy and Brent Wilson.
+With 15 stores in Queensland and online, Universal Store is your go-to place for Adidas, Autonomy.
 Universal Store have been around for over 10 years and continue to offer a great selection of menswear for most types of guys.

 Now for the men who like to shop at the point end of town, we have Mitchell Ogilvie.
 Stocking the likes of Tom Ford, Brioni, Paul Smith, Etro, Pal Zileri and Vilebrequin, they suit the man with a bigger budget who knows a thing or two about men’s fashion.
 MO even offer made-to-measure services for the perfect suit.
 Personally speaking, Mitchell Ogilvie is a dream come true for Brisbane menswear.